shoncore/WebFishingCove/README.md

 # Other info

-If you wanna to support me and my work here is my [Ko-Fi](https://ko-fi.com/drmeepso) :3
+If you wanna to support me and my work, here is my [Ko-Fi](https://ko-fi.com/drmeepso) :3